DOL7JS/CRV/README.md

       - can edit own profile

 ## Authentication
 System is using Vaadin-related Spring security to authentication users.
-This system also contains REST API, which is using [JWT authentication](https://jwt.io/).
+This system also contains REST API, which is using [JWT authentication](https://jwt.io/). unfortunately, it can't work both at the same time.
+This system can work with Vaadin authentication OR as REST API with JWT authentication.
+It have to be set in application.properties with property 'appType' which have to be VAADIN or JWT.
 ## REST API documentation
 Swagger documentation: http://localhost:8080/swagger-ui/index.html